alperenkocsoy/alperenkocsoy.github.io/_pages/about.md

 Before starting my PhD, I worked as a Hospitality Coordinator at UEFA.

-I will be in the Sport Management Job Market for the 2024-2025 Academic Year.
+I will be in the job market for the 2024-2025 Academic Year.